Random thoughts seem to hit me at the oddest of times, and the other morning was no different.

 Touchscreens are becoming more and more common, finding their ways into every aspect of our lives.
-Even modern stove-tops and ovens employ touchscreen—a bit of a pain when you have an oven mitt on—take off the mitt to turn off the stove, then put the mitt back on to move the pan.
+Even modern stove-tops and ovens employ touchscreens—a bit of a pain when you have an oven mitt on—take off the mitt to turn off the stove, then put the mitt back on to move the pan.
 The TV has touch controls, as does the stereo.
 Hell, you can get touchscreen in your car.

 All of these futuristic designs utilising touchscreen technology does make things look extremely elegant—and easier to clean.
-However, I’m wondering if we will eventually loose our refined sense of touch, simply because the word touch no longer implies tactile.
+However, I’m wondering if we will eventually lose our refined sense of touch, simply because the word touch no longer implies tactile.

 The problem with this concept of non-tactile touch is that we still have a need for tactile controls.
-Think about when you might been in the dark, or unable to see.
-You need to be able to rely on tactile sensation so you know where those buttons or switches.
+Think about when you might be in the dark or unable to see.
+You need to be able to rely on tactile sensation so you know where those buttons or switches are.
 I’ve lost count of the number of times that I’m banged my hand against the wall in a desperate attempt to find the light switch.
 I know where it should be located, but it can still take time to find it.
 As we move further away from mechanical buttons and switches in favour of touchscreen technologies, I think I’ll be living in darkness, simply because Siri hates my voice and won’t turn on the lights.
 (I swear Siri has it in for Cookie Monster and me.)